-Iraq and the Agency shall, at the request of either, consult about any question arising out of the interpretation or application of this Agreement.
+The Ivory Coast and the Agency shall, at the request of either, consult about any question arising out of the interpretation or application of this Agreement.

-Iraq shall have the right to request that any question arising out of the interpretation or application of this Agreement be considered by the Board.
-The Board shall invite Iraq to participate in the discussion of any such question by the Board.
+The Ivory Coast shall have the right to request that any question arising out of the interpretation or application of this Agreement be considered by the Board.
+The Board shall invite the Ivory Coast to participate in the discussion of any such question by the Board.

-Any dispute arising out of the interpretation or application of this Agreement, except a dispute with regard to a finding by the Board under Article 19 or an action taken by the Board pursuant to such a finding, which is not settled by negotiation or another procedure agreed to by Iraq and the Agency shall, at the request of either, be submitted to an arbitral tribunal composed as follows: Iraq and the Agency shall each designate one arbitrator, and the two arbitrators so designated shall elect a third, who shall be the Chairman.
-If, within thirty days of the request for arbitration, either Iraq or the Agency has not designated an arbitrator, either Iraq or the Agency may request the Secretary-General of the United Nations to appoint an arbitrator.
+Any dispute arising out of the interpretation or application of this Agreement, except a dispute with regard to a finding by the Board under Article 19 or an action taken by the Board pursuant to such a finding, which is not settled by negotiation or another procedure agreed to by the Ivory Coast and the Agency shall, at the request of either, be submitted to an arbitral tribunal composed as follows: the Ivory Coast and the Agency shall each designate one arbitrator, and the two arbitrators so designated shall elect a third, who shall be the Chairman.
+If, within thirty days of the request for arbitration, either the Ivory Coast or the Agency has not designated an arbitrator, either the Ivory Coast or the Agency may request the President of the International Court of Justice to appoint an arbitrator.
 The same procedure shall apply if, within thirty days of the designation or appointment of the second arbitrator, the third arbitrator has not been elected.
 A majority of the members of the arbitral tribunal shall constitute a quorum, and all decisions shall require the concurrence of two arbitrators.
 The arbitral procedure shall be fixed by the tribunal.
-The decisions of the tribunal shall be binding on Iraq and the Agency.
+The decisions of the tribunal shall be binding on the Ivory Coast and the Agency.

-SUSPENSION OF APPLICATION OF AGENCY SAFEGUARDS UNDER OTHER AGREEMENTS
+SUSPENSION OF APPLICATION OF AGENCY SAFEGUARDS UNCER OTHER AGREEMENTS